night0721/cath.exe/README.md

 2. Click on the `Create a New Database`.
 3. Selct the `CREATE` option in the **Shared** Teir.
 4. Select a `Cloud Provider & Region` that is geographically closer to the average user that will use the bot. *This will effect the responce time of the bot.*
-5. Then you can Name your Cluster, after that click on `Create Cluster`. *This will take a couple of minutes.*
+5. Then you can Name your Cluster, after that click on `Create Cluster`. *This should take a couple of minutes.*
 6. Then click on `Database Access` from the sidebar & then click on `Add New Database User`.
 7. Under the `Password - Authentication Method`.
 Enter a username & password. then click on `Add User`.
 8. After that, click on `Network Access` from the sidebar & then click on `Add IP Address`. & click on the `Allow Access from Anywhere` Then click on `Confirm`.